faenrandir/a_careful_examination/documents/book_of_mormon/quoting_fake_mark.md

 ### The problem

-The appearance of these verses in the Book of Mormon is problematic because the scholarly consensus based on the textual evidence is that these versus were part of a later addition to the end of the book of Mark.
+The appearance of these verses in the Book of Mormon is problematic because the scholarly consensus is that these versus were part of a later addition to the end of the book of Mark.
 This later addition (of which verses 15–18 are a part):

 1. **Is not in the earliest and best manuscripts.**